-The building is open during the fall and spring semesters from 8 am to 2 am, Monday through Thursday; 8 am to midnight, Friday and Saturday; and noon to 2 am on Sunday.
+The building is open during the fall and spring semesters from 7:30 am to 12 am, Monday through Friday; and 9 am to 9 pm, Saturday and Sunday.
 Hours may be extended during high-use periods such as the last two weeks of the semester.
 The School of Architecture office is open Monday through Friday, 9 am to 5 pm.
 The School of Art office is open from 8:30 am to 6 pm during the academic year.
 Shops, special labs, the computer studio and other facilities that require supervision are open on a more restricted basis; each facility posts its own hours.